-Domain:

-Domani.
-E7 Activity

-Range: E29 Design or Procedure

-Subproperty of: E7 Activity.
+E7 Activity.
 P16 used specific object (was used for): E70 Thing

-Quantification: many to many (0,n:0,n)

-Scope note:

-Scope note.
 This property identifies a specific instance of E29 Design or Procedure in order to carry out an instance of E7 Activity or parts of it.

 The property differs from P32 used general technique (was technique of) in that P33 refers to an instance of E29 Design or Procedure, which is a concrete information object in its own right rather than simply being a term or a method known by tradition.

 Typical examples would include intervention plans for conservation or the construction plans of a building.

-Examples:

-Examples.
-Ornamentation of silver cup 232 (E11) used specific technique 'Instructions for golden chase work by A N Other' (E29)

-Rebuilding of Reichstag (E11) used specific technique Architectural plans by Foster and Partners (E29)
+- Ornamentation of silver cup 232 (E11) used specific technique 'Instructions for golden chase work by A N Other' (E29) (fictitious) - Rebuilding of Reichstag (E11) used specific technique Architectural plans by Foster and Partners (E29) (Foster, 2000)

-In First Order Lo eic:

-$P33(x,y) \Rightarrow E7(x)$

-$P33(x,y) \Rightarrow E29(y)$

-$P33(x,y) \Rightarrow P16(x,y)$

-P34 concerned d (was assessed by)
+P34 concerned (was assessed by)

-Domain:

 E14 Condition Assessment

-Range:

-Runge.
-E18 Physical Thing

-Subproperty of: E13 Attribute Assignment.
+E13 Attribute Assignment.
 P140 assigned attribute to (was attributed by): E1 CRM Entity

-Quantification:

-many to many, necessary (1,n:0,n)

-Scope note: This property identifies the instance of E18 Physical Thing that was assessed during an instance of E14 Condition Assessment activity.
+This property identifies the instance of E18 Physical Thing that was assessed during an instance of E14 Condition Assessment activity.

 Conditions may be assessed either by direct observation or using recorded evidence.
 In the latter case the instance of E18 Physical Thing does not need to be present or extant at the time of assessment.

-1997 condition assessment of the silver collection (E14) concerned silver cup 232 (E22)
+- 1997 condition assessment of the silver collection (E14) concerned silver cup 232 (E22) (fictitious) - the condition assessment of the cover of MS Sinai Greek 418 (E14) concerned the cover of MS Sinai Greek 418 (E22) (Honey and Pickwoad, 2010) - the condition assessment of the endband cores of MS Sinai Greek 418 (E14) concerned the endband cores of MS Sinai Greek 418 (E22) (Honey and Pickwoad, 2010)

-$P34(x,y) \Rightarrow E14(x)$ $P34(x,y) \Rightarrow E18(y)$ $P34(x,y) \Rightarrow P140(x,y)$
+'''

+P34(x,y) \Rightarrow E14(x)

+P34(x,y) \Rightarrow E18(y)

+P34(x,y) \Rightarrow P140(x,y)

+'''